kedro-org/kedro/docs/source/hooks/common_use_cases.md

 ![](../meta/images/example_azure_keyvault.png)

-These credentials will be used to access the following datasets in the data catalog:
+These credentials will be used to access these datasets in the data catalog:

 ```yaml
 weather: